mellivorandy/cache-miss-analyzer/README.md

         - Creates a new node if not at capacity, or
         - Evicts the oldest node if at capacity.

     - According to project requirement, checking the validation of each cache block is needed when accessing.
-As a result, I modified `get`, `put` and add some helper methods.
+As a result, I modified `get`, `put` and added some helper methods.
 If a block is `valid=false`, we can fill it without evicting another block; if all blocks are `valid=true`, we perform an LRU eviction.

     - Check out the implementation of `put` method at commit [6d00f29](https://github.com/mellivorandy/cache-miss-analyzer/commit/6d00f29e82e2023f5cf73a92751488cda5d2a2ec) at line 63.
 ---